What is Dropbox?

 Why you should share with Dropbox

-Cloud storage services are incredibly popular way to easily and securely access your photographs, videos and files for work and your personal life.
+Cloud storage services are an incredibly popular way to easily and securely access your photographs, videos, and files for work and your personal life.

 - You might want to show someone your new pictures,